 When you replace the standard batteries in your golf cart with lithium-ion batteries, you can expect to experience the following additional benefits:

-- No maintenance – Lithium-ion batteries have no water levels to check, have no build-up on the connectors and do not corrode.
+- No maintenance.
+Lithium-ion batteries have no water levels to check.
+And they have no build-up on the connectors and do not corrode.

 - Environmentally friendly.
 Because they last so long and do not degrade, lithium batteries do not need to be frequently destroyed or recycled.

 - Safe.
 Although early types of lithium batteries were prone to overheating, new versions are as safe as or even safer than standard batteries.

 This entry was posted in Golf Cart Batteries